awsdocs/aws-resource-access-manager-user-guide/doc_source/security-iam-policies.md

 + `ram:AllowsExternalPrincipals` – Tests whether the resource share in the service request allows sharing with external principals\.
 An external principal is an AWS account outside of your organization in AWS Organizations\.
 If this evaluates to `False`, then you can share this resource share with accounts only in the same organization\.
 + `ram:PermissionArn` – Tests whether the permission ARN specified in the service request matches an ARN string that you specify in the policy\.
 + `ram:PermissionResourceType` – Tests whether the permission specified in the service request is valid for the resource type that you specify in the policy\.
 Specify resource types using the format shown in the list of [shareable resource types](shareable.md)\.
-+ `ram:Principal` – Tests whether the identity of the role or user that is performing the service request matches an ARN string that you specify in the policy\.
++ `ram:Principal` – Tests whether the ARN of the principal specified in the service request matches an ARN string that you specify in the policy\.
 + `ram:RequestedAllowsExternalPrincipals` – Tests whether the service request includes the `allowExternalPrincipals` parameter and whether its argument matches the value you specify in the policy\.
 + `ram:RequestedResourceType` – Tests whether the resource type of the resource being acted on matches a resource type string that you specify in the policy\.
 Specify resource types using the format shown in the list of [shareable resource types](shareable.md)\.
 + `ram:ResourceArn` – Tests whether the ARN of the resource being acted upon by the service request matches an ARN that you specify in the policy\.